wbyoung/azul/README.md

 Azul has been built from the ground up to be the most expressive ORM for Node.js.

+The current release of Azul.js is a functional **alpha**.
+We're looking for feedback at this point, so please [look at the docs][azul-docs] and give it a try.

-At this point, this is a functional **alpha**.
-We're focusing on creating an expressive, well documented public API and reaching feature parity with other ORM tools.
+We're focusing on creating an expressive, well [documented public API][azul-docs] and reaching feature parity with other ORM tools.
 If you're interested in helping, please reach out.

 ## Contributing